 - 1 pound ground sweet Italian sausage (see notes)

 - 1 tablespoon olive oil

-- garlic powder
+- 1/16 teaspoon garlic powder

 - 8 extra-large eggs

-- 1 1/2 cups milk (2% is fine)
+- 1 ½ cups milk (2% is fine.)

 - Lightly grease a 9x13 pan with cooking spray.
 Preheat your oven to 375 degrees F.

-- Place your crumbled sausage in a 12-inch skillet and break it up with a wooden or plastic spoon.
+- Place the crumbled sausage in a 12-inch skillet and break it up with a wooden or plastic spoon.
 (If you are starting with sausage links instead of crumbled sausage, cut the links in half and use a small, sharp knife to remove the casings.
 It will be easier to break the meat up with your hands than trying to do it with a spoon.)

 - In the same skillet, and keeping the small amount of sausage fat that there, add a tablespoon of olive oil and heat it on medium high.
-Add your onions and peppers and give them a stir.
-Lightly sprinkle on salt, moving from the top to the bottom of the pan in rows.
-Sprinkle on black pepper and garlic powder, again covering all of the veggies.
+Add the onions and peppers and give them a stir.
+Lightly sprinkle on the salt, moving from the top to the bottom of the pan in rows.
+Sprinkle on the black pepper and garlic powder, again covering all of the veggies.

 - Let the casserole rest for five minutes before cutting into it and serving.
 Store leftovers in the fridge, covered with foil (not plastic, because that will create too much moisture).
+Use within four days.

 - If you don't see ground Italian sausage in the meat department, try asking your grocer's butcher for it.
 Otherwise, you'll have to buy the links and remove the casing to crumble the meat.

 - You can assemble this up to 24 hours in advance before baking it.
 Store the unbaked breakfast casserole covered in the refrigerator, then bake as directed.

 - This recipe can be halved for an 8x8 pan.